 This lawn suffered badly in the 2018 drought, by autumn it was clear large areas had died.
 There were some factors stacked against it: The lawn was old, and the grass lacked the vigour to recover.
 The surrounding brick wall radiated heat and the areas of lawn on a slight slope towards the sun suffered worst.
 Lawn roots can survive for a while in dry conditions, but not for long if also subjected to baking heat.

 Because without moisture, grass may die, and it will certainly suffer long term degradation.
 Lawn grass is not drought proof, and it does not `always come back`.
-Repairing a drought damaged lawn is a LOT more expensive than damage
+Repairing a drought damaged lawn is a LOT more expensive than damage prevention.

 A different story for this lawn in 2018.
 Correct use of a garden sprinkler every week or even every ten days meant the roots of the grass never went into deep stress or got close to death.
 The Lawn had been overseeded the year before and the grass was still full of vigour, it came back into prime condition very quickly once temperatures dropped.